NCAR/xdev/campaigns/eocb.md

 - Create video tutorials and/or demos
 - Live tutorials
 - Online, self-paced educational material
+- Tools to gather statistics of all online educational material, to gather things like how many people viewed which material, how long they spent on the material, and to provide feedback

 ### Education in Open Source Development